kchalkowski/Movement_Data_Tidying_Functions/README.md

 This is just a collection of some random R functions I made that other folks may find helpful for tidying movement data

-`NeatDates`
+### NeatDates

-Takes a vector of datetimes, and returns a vector formatted "MM/DD/YYYY HH\:MM:SS", to cleanly pass on to datetime formats in R such as `as.POSIXct()`
+`NeatDates` takes a vector of datetimes, and returns a vector formatted "MM/DD/YYYY HH\:MM:SS", to cleanly pass on to datetime formats in R such as `as.POSIXct()`

  **What it does:**